Customer Experience

 Feature Adoption Rate = (Number of users who engage with the feature ÷ Total eligible users) × 100

-Why Feature Adoption Rate matters in CX design:
+Why Feature Adoption Rate Matters in Customer Experience Design?

 A high adoption rate indicates that users find value in the feature, leading to improved engagement and product stickiness.